ni28/EloquentObjects/README.md

 4. Benchmark: .NET Remoting
 5. Send only subscribed events
 6. Raise exception if contract has method, property or event without attribute.
+7. Rename IEndpointHub => IObjectsHub and "endpoint" to "object" everywhere